About using DirectQuery in Power BI

-Don't use the relative data filtering in Query Editor.
-It's possible to define relative date filtering in Query Editor.
+Don't use the relative data filtering in Power Query Editor.
+It's possible to define relative date filtering in Power Query Editor.
 For example, to filter to the rows where the date is in the last 14 days.

 However, this filter is translated into a filter based on the fixed date, as at the time the query was authored.
 This result can be seen from viewing the native query.